MenB (Bexsero) vaccine is to be funded from 1 March 2023. Find our quick facts and resource links, and operational guidance below.

 On time immunisation is essential for best protection.
 Do not delay the 6 week event, keep other vaccinations on the normal schedule.

-- Infants aged 2 months to 11 months (at age of first dose) give two doses 8 weeks apart and booster at least 6 months after primary course or at 12 months of age.
+- Infants aged 2 months to 11 months (at age of first dose) give two doses 8 weeks apart and booster at least 6 months after primary course or at 12 months of age, whichever is later.

 - Toddlers aged 12 -23 months (at time of first dose), give 2 doses 8 weeks apart and a booster dose 12-23 months after the second primary dose.